Ah, user experience! This hot topic of which we know so much about, and yet – just like Jon Snow – we know nothing.

 - notify your audience when prices drop on certain products they’re interested in

 - run personalized campaigns on holidays, birthdays and other special occasions

 + everything else you can think of, depending on your profile and portfolio particularities.

 Another factor that plays a big role in how your customers perceive you is the way you communicate with them.
 Be aware that everything about your brand reflects on your public, one way or another.
-Your description, your image, your products and services or the social media exposure, they all speak for you.
+Your description, your image, your products, and services or your social media exposure, they all speak for you.